uperl/File-ShareDir-Dist/README.md

 - Works in your development tree.

-    Uses the huristic, for determining if you are in a development tree, and if so, uses the common convention to find the directory named `share`.
+    Uses the heuristic, for determining if you are in a development tree, and if so, uses the common convention to find the directory named `share`.
 If you are using a relative path in `@INC`, if the directory `share` is a sibling of that relative entry in `@INC` and if the last element in that relative path is `lib`.